martinrusev/devopsium/README.md

 Edgium
 ======

-Edgium is a lightweight devops tool that syncs your sources.list/yum repos with the official or most popular community repository for your favorite apps.
+Install up-to-date Linux packages with 1 line.

-## Why
+## What is Edgium?

-Most of the time the packages available in our Distros are hopelesly outdated.
-The only way we can install the latest version is to dig deep into Wikis, sometimes outdated Docs, Stack Overflow and find the most popular and supported repository.
+The packages available in our Distros are hopelesly outdated.
+To install the latest version we have to dig deep into Wikis, Docs, Stack Overflow or some random article/tutorial named "How to install X on [Distro of Choice]".
-It gets really painful when you have to repeat the process on multiple servers.
-If you have the time and knowledge - you can automate that process with Bash scripts, Chef, Puppet, Ansible, etc. These are all great tools in their own right, but sometimes you just want to install the latest PostgreSQL or Nginx and you want to do it as fast as possible.
-This is where Edgium comes in.
+It gets really time consuming and painful when you have to repeat the process.
+<br><br>
+Edgium combines all this knowledge in one package.

 Visit [edgium.amon.cx](edgium.amon.cx) to learn more.